labs-101/terraform-provider-moodle/docs/resources/section_label.md

 ### Required

 - `course_id` (Number) The ID of the course to which the Label is added.
-- `intro` (String) HTML content of the label that is displayed directly in the course section.
+- `description` (String) HTML content of the label that is displayed directly in the course section.
 - `section` (Number) The section number (0-based) in which the Label is placed.

 ### Optional